danielt1263/using-promises/README.md

 ## Slide 1:

  * Flickr.searchFlickrForTerm(_: completion) is a long function.
-One-hundered, elven lines total (including white space to keep it neat.)
+One-hundred, elven lines total (including white space to keep it neat.)
 The bulk of this function is a single closure that is 100 lines long.
  * It uses a completion block to "return" its results.
 The block has both `results` and `error` optional parameters.
  * What if both contain values?
 What if they are both empty?
- * Look af the first guard clause (line 33).
+ * Look at the first guard clause (line 33).
 Wouldn't it be nice to throw here?
 Why can't we?
  * Notice that in completion blocks like this, we can't simply return values, instead we must call the completion handler.

 There are three things that you can do inside a function: